minerllabs/minerl/docs/source/environments/index.rst

 :code:`camera`
 ************************
-This action changes the orientation of the agent’s head by the corresponding number of degrees.
+This action changes the orientation of the agent's heading by the corresponding number of degrees.
 The head changes its orientation pitch by the first component and its yaw by the second component.
 Both components are limited to [-180, 180] inclusive.